Proposal for a

 months from the receipt of the standard questionnaire.

-The Commission shall make the replies available to the other Member States and to
+The Commission shall make the replies available to the other Member States

 the European Parliament and the Council (covers AM 186 SD)